quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 - 11:00 AM: Setting the internal section to `Internal Drawer` errors out, maybe because we're trying to add a fabric object to canvas ?
 The error says - `c.getObject()` is not a function.
 - 12:00 PM: **PR #559** Submitted.
 Merged in **release**.
 - 1:45  PM: Got renders done in dev environment's HOST and in `Jobs` container as well.
 The lighting seems dull in daytime renders.
 Need to import the `.blend` file in blender and do some tweaks to improve daylight rendering.
+- 4:00  PM: Why the material that corresponds to a woodwork is not visible/applied in the render scene ? <br>   Done with a debugging call with Ab sir.
+- 4:45  PM: Able to log the render request and see the theme dictionary and components in the jobs container.
+- 7:00  PM: Getting the mesh area through `sum(p.area for p in o.data.polygons)`, but the model used for rendering in blender and the model used in 3D are not same.
+This patch will work for woodwork meshes but not for furnishing meshes.
+What's the fix to this problem ?
+- 9:45  PM: **PR #567** Submitted.

 ## **Monday: March 18**
 - 9:40  AM: Signed In.